dnanad/dnanad/README.md

     <img src="https://github-stats-alpha.vercel.app/api?username=dnanad&cc=22272e&tc=37BCF6&ic=fff&bc=0000">
 </a>

-An inquisitive learner with high analytical skills and a strong background in Mathematics.
+I am a Data Scientist with a strong background in Mathematics.
 I am passionate about deriving key insights from any kind of data.
 I am quick to pick up whatever tools I need to solve the problem at hand.

-I have 2+ years of experience is using ML/DL techniques to provide innovative solutions.
+I have 3+ years of experience is using ML/DL to provide innovative solutions.
 My previous experience of research in the field of mathematics and data science has helped me in conceptualizing and prototyping a scalable data science project.

 I am very well familiar with Python (pandas, numpy, scikit-learn, TensorFlow, PyTorch), R, SQL and I am highly motivated to learn new skills to expand my data science toolbox.

 <!-- I was working as student research assitant at Fraunhofer IIS with the Future Engeneering Group. -->

 *   🌍  I'm currently based in Heidelberg, Germany